less/old-lesscss.org/templates/pages/doc.md

 String interpolation
 --------------------

-Variables can be embeded inside strings in a similar way to Ruby or PHP, with the `@{name}` construct:
+Variables can be embedded inside strings in a similar way to Ruby or PHP, with the `@{name}` construct:

     @base-url: "http://assets.fnord.com";
     background-image: url("@{base-url}/images/bg.png");